-In the high tide and low tide chart, we can see that the first high tide was at 3:13 am and the next high tide at 3:51 pm.
-The first low tide was at 9:33 am and the next low tide will be at 9:48 pm.
+In the high tide and low tide chart, we can see that the first high tide will be at 3:36 am and the next high tide at 4:01 pm.
+The first low tide will be at 9:40 am and the next low tide at 10:09 pm.

 The lunar phase is a Waxing Crescent.
-Today we had 11 hours and 32 minutes of sun.
-The solar transit was at 11:52 am and the length of time the moon will be visible will be 14 hours and 14 minutes.
+Today we will have 14 hours and 30 minutes of sun.
+The solar transit will be at 12:47 pm and the length of time the moon will be visible will be 11 hours and 2 minutes.

-The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 41 to end the day with a tidal coefficient of 37.
-The tide heights today are 9.5 ft, 0.3 ft, 8.5 ft and 1.0 ft.
+The tidal coefficient today is 57 (average).
+At noon the tidal coefficient drops to 53 to end the day with a tidal coefficient of 51.
+The tide heights today are 8.9 ft, 0.7 ft, 9.2 ft and 1.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Peak Island which is of 11.8 ft and a minimum height of -2.0 ft.

 Tide timetable for Peak Island.
 The times are generated in local time in Maine and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]

 NOTE: The times reflected in the tide table for Peak Island are tide forecasts only valid as references for sport fishing.
 They shouldn't be used as a guide for navigation.
 The heights are expressed in feet referenced to Mean Lower Low Water (MLLW).